 Fading and lightening might be a concern for some, but for others the sun’s natural lightening effect is something to take advantage of.
 “Some men might enjoy letting the natural highlights encouraged by the combination of sunshine and fresh air flourish in their hair,” says Glover.

-“This can create a nice textural effect on dark blonde and light brown hair, so keep your hair free of styling products to allow air [key to the natural lightening effect] in and around the hair.”
+“This can create a nice textural effect on dark blond and light brown hair, so keep your hair free of styling products to allow air [key to the natural lightening effect] in and around the hair.”

 Mind The Melt